-These terms and conditions apply to all areas of all Large Model Association airshows, including public, public camping, pilots camping, trade and trade camping areas without exception unless marked otherwise.
+These terms and conditions apply to all areas of all Large Model Association airshows and public events, including public, public camping, pilots camping, trade and trade camping areas without exception unless marked otherwise.

 1.1 Please check tickets & camping documentation carefully as soon as you receive them as mistakes cannot always be rectified later.

-1.2 The Large Model Association will not refund or exchange any ticket, camping purchase or trade booking unless the entire event is postponed to an alternative date(s) or completely cancelled.
+1.3 The Large Model Association will not refund or exchange any ticket, camping purchase or trade booking unless the entire event is postponed to an alternative date(s) or completely cancelled.
 All requests for a refund must be received by the Large Model Association within 14 days of the original event date(s).

 2.1 The onsite speed limit will be either 5mph in all camping and parking areas or 20mph on roadways outside these areas.
 The limits will be signposted, and must be complied with at all times.

 2.2 All roadways must be kept clear of stationary vehicles for emergency access; any vehicle blocking a roadway may be removed.

 3.1 The Large Model Association prides itself on running family shows.
 All persons are asked to maintain a high standard of conduct at all times whilst on site.

 3.2 Anti-social behaviour will not be tolerated.
 The Large Model Association will not tolerate any threatening, abusive or insulting words or mannerisms, or physical abuse to any member of our staff, contractors, fellow exhibitors & traders or to patrons.
 Any person found to be acting in such a manner may be escorted off site and if so will be banned from attending future shows.

 3.3 The Large Model Association reserves the right to remove any person for being found in possession of any prohibited item or substance; for acting under the influence of alcohol or drugs; for failing when required, to provide proof of identity or age.